 The receivable turnover ratio is a financial management metric that measures how efficiently an organization is leveraging its assets.
-A company that allows its customers to pay at a later date is accruing accounts receivable on its balance sheet.
-The receivables turnover ration assesses how many times throughout the year the company is collecting the money from customers.
+It assesses how many times throughout the year the company is collecting money from customers.

 They include the amount of money to be received by customers.
 According to the matching principle, revenue is reported as soon as realizable.

 Therefore, if the customer did not pay yet for the service already rendered, the money owed will be shown under Accounts Receivable, with the heading of Current Assets.

 The AR can be one of the most challenging accounts on the BS when it comes to quantifying it.

 Indeed, at times is very complicated to determine the number of receivables that can be collected.

 Example: Imagine you sell raw materials to companies that produce peanut butter.

 Your customers are companies who have large operations, and for such reasons, they pay within 90 days of receiving the raw materials.